-In the example shown, we simply want to "mark" or "flag" records where the color is not either red OR green.
-In other words, we want to check cells in column B, and then take action if they contain a value other than t"red" or "green".
+In the example shown, we simply want to “mark” or “flag” records where the color is not either green OR blue.
+In other words, we want to check cells in column B, and then take action if they contain a value other than t”green” or “blue”.

 In D6, the formula were using is this:

 In this formula, the logical test is this bit:

 This snippet will return TRUE if the value in B6 is not “green” OR not “blue” and FALSE if not.

 Since we want to flag items that pass our test, we need to take an action when the result of the test is TRUE.
 In this case, we do that by adding an “o” to column D. If the test is FALSE, we simply add an “x”.
 This causes an “o” to appear in column D when the value in column B is either “green” or “blue” and “x” to appear if not.*

 You can extend the OR function to check additional conditions as needed.

 *If we didn’t add the “x” when FALSE, the formula would actually display FALSE whenever the color is not green or blue.

 Increase price if color NOT green or blue

 If you need to do something more complex, just extend the formula.